jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability.md

 ## Overview
 Reliability is a measure of the percentage uptime of cloud services to customers, considering the downtime due to faults.
-Many cloud providers are setting a reliability level of 99.95% ([download uptime cheat sheet](http://royal.pingdom.com/wp-content/uploads/2015/04/pingdom_uptime_cheat_sheet.pdf)).
+Many cloud providers are setting a reliability level of 99.95%.
 This means that if you provision a VM it will be available 99.95% of the time, with a possible downtime of 21.6 minutes per month.
 Reliability is an important characteristic which enables platforms to adapt and recover under stress and remain functional from a customer perspective.
 You can find additional information from